htruong/ezpi4me/README.md

 flash chip. **MAKE VERY SURE** the chip is 3.3V or 3.3V-tolerant.
 Many Chromebooks use 3.3V chips, but it looks like some use 1.8V chips.

+Look up your flash chip to see what model it is and get the datasheet.
+That would tell you how to wire the SOIC clip.
+If you use a Chromebook, then they seem to follow one pattern.

 Make sure that [me_cleaner works on your machine](https://github.com/corna/me_cleaner/issues/3) If me_cleaner works, this should theoretically also work.